seanmcquaid/seanmcquaid/README.md

 ### Hello there, welcome to my GitHub! 👋

-🖼️ My preferred JavaScript framework: ⚛️ React
+🖼️ My preferred JavaScript framework: 💿 Remix

 🛠 I'm currently building: A scaffolding CLI for new Frontend projects using my stack

-📖 I'm currently learning: Remix

 📫 Best way to reach me: Email